sofiapetruk/leetcode-challenge/README.md

 ## Project Overview

-This repository is a collaborative effort by [@matheusaudibert](https://github.com/matheusaudibert), [@caio-andres](https://github.com/caio-andres) and [@enzowxl](https://github.com/enzowxl).
-Our mission is to solve one LeetCode problem each day, documenting our solutions and explanations to foster learning and growth.
+This repository is a collaborative effort by [@sofia-petruk](https://github.com/sofiapetruk) Mine mission is to solve one LeetCode problem each day, documenting our solutions and explanations to foster learning and growth.

 ## Getting Started